ahmadmaherr/library-management-system/README.md

    npm run test

+   note that test are implemented for books module only

 ### Rate Limiting

 The API is equipped with rate limiting to ensure fair usage and prevent abuse with 10 requests per minute max.